 The last step here is to replace the old names of tables in the options table.
 To speed up this process, feel free to use the following SQL query:

 SELECT * FROM ‘wp_n1m7c42_options’ WHERE ‘option_name’ LIKE ‘%wp_%’

 As you can see, the query seeks to find the default value – ‘wp_’ and replace them with the example used earlier in this section: wp_n1m7c42.”

 The last step here is to double-check everything to make sure that your database is working perfectly.

 If your WordPress website has multiple users, it’s totally worth tracking their activity to see what they’re doing as well as spots such security issues like unauthorized users.
 For example, if an admin adds a user that does something suspicious or commits an unauthorized action themselves, you’ll be able to identify that.

 Since WordPress doesn’t have default plugins for that, you need to install a plugin like WP Security Audit Log.

-It provides real-time user monitoring and enables to identify the following changes:
+It provides real-time user monitoring and enables to identify of the following changes:

 - Menu and widget changes

 - User activity, including login, logout, terminating other activity sessions and failed logins